2007 Seattle Seahawks season: Week 13: at Philadelphia Eagles

 Coming off their road win over the Rams, the Seahawks flew to Lincoln Financial Field for a Week 13 duel with the Philadelphia Eagles.
-In the first quarter, Seattle took flight after LB Lofa Tatupu intercepted Eagles QB A. J. Feeley on the first play of the game, returning it to the 18-yard line.
-RB Shaun Alexander cashed in a few plays later with a 2-yard TD run.
-The Eagles responded with RB Correll Buckhalter breaking free on a 30-yard TD run.
-Following another Tatupu interception of Feeley, QB Matt Hasselbeck completed a 12-yard TD pass to WR Bobby Engram.
+In the first quarter, Seattle took flight after linebacker Lofa Tatupu intercepted Eagles quarterback A. J. Feeley on the first play of the game, returning it to the 18-yard line.
+Running back Shaun Alexander cashed in a few plays later with a 2-yard touchdown run.
+The Eagles responded with running back Correll Buckhalter breaking free on a 30-yard touchdown run.
+Following another Tatupu interception of Feeley, quarterback Matt Hasselbeck completed a 12-yard touchdown pass to wide receiver Bobby Engram.
 Philadelphia would end the period with kicker David Akers nailing a 31-yard field goal.
-In the second quarter, Seattle drove to the Eagles' 22-yard line, but K Josh Brown missed the field goal attempt.
+In the second quarter, Seattle drove to the Eagles' 22-yard line, but kicker Josh Brown missed the field goal attempt.
 After holding the Eagles to a 3 and out, Nate Burleson returned a punt 36 yards to the Eagles' 43-yard line.
-On the next play, Hasselbeck completing a short pass to Burleson, who took it 43 yards down the left sideline for a TD.
-The Eagles would cut the lead to 4 on a Feeley 24-yard TD pass to WR Kevin Curtis, and then they drove to the Seahawks' 1-yard line just before the half.
+On the next play, Hasselbeck completing a short pass to Burleson, who took it 43 yards down the left sideline for a touchdown.
+The Eagles would cut the lead to 4 on a Feeley 24-yard touchdown pass to wide receiver Kevin Curtis, and then they drove to the Seahawks' 1-yard line just before the half.
 The Seahawks stopped the Eagles 4 times to keep the lead at the half.

-In the third quarter, following a Bobby Engram fumble, Philadelphia took the lead as RB Brian Westbrook galloped away on a 29-yard TD run.
-Later, the Seahawks responded with RB Maurice Morris getting a 45-yard TD run and a 28–24 lead.
+In the third quarter, following a Bobby Engram fumble, Philadelphia took the lead as running back Brian Westbrook galloped away on a 29-yard touchdown run.
+Later, the Seahawks responded with running back Maurice Morris getting a 45-yard touchdown run and a 28–24 lead.
 The teams drove back and forth the rest the game, and the Eagles looked to be on the verge of victory after Westbrook returned a Seattle punt 64 yards to the Seahawks 14-yard line with 1:37 left in the game.
-However, LB Lofa Tatupu cemented the victory a minute later with his third interception at the 4-yard line.
+However, linebacker Lofa Tatupu cemented the victory a minute later with his third interception at the 4-yard line.

 With the win, the Seahawks improved to 8–4 and held a two-game lead over Arizona in the NFC West.

-Tatupu was named NFC Defensive Player of the Week for his 3 interceptions.
+Tatupu was named NFC Defensive Player of the Week for his three interceptions.